 As you can see, quality beats quantity.

-So: Unless you’ve got something important to say, don’t publish it.
+So: Unless you’ve got something important to say, don’t publish it on your WordPress blog.

 Write one long-form evergreen post instead of 10 short blog posts with limited shelf-life.
 Your readers will be excited to receive your new post email newsletter.

 9. Getting slapped with legal lawsuits because of improper copyrighted image attribution

 How would you like paying $3000 for a photo of Nebraska?

 No I am not crazy.
 Trust me, lawsuits are not fun.

 Please exercise caution when lifting images from third party sources.

 It doesn’t matter if you picked up the image by using Google’s non-commercial filter.
 There are many incorrectly listed images.